Category: Jazz

 -

-At the center of the universe: Cecil Taylor at The Take 3 (a ’60s MEMOIR)
+Jazz: Cecil Taylor at The Take 3 (a ’60s MEMOIR)

 -

-Joe Licari/Mark Shane: Swing It, Brother, Swing!!
+Jazz: Joe Licari/Mark Shane — Swing It, Brother, Swing!!

 -

-A Note on Charlie Rhyner
+Jazz: A Note on Charlie Rhyner

 -

-Liner Note: Ahmed Abdul-Malik—New Jazz Imagination
+Jazz: Liner Note — Ahmed Abdul-Malik—New Jazz Imagination

 Though he did achieve a measure of recognition during his lifetime, a proper acknowledgement of his unique vision and contribution eluded Malik.
 This recording is offered as a correction.